 In short, robots are cool.
 But robotics has also become an integral part of many industries and their place in the world continues to expand with other disruptive technologies like machine vision and machine learning.

-Across the globe, the brightest minds in robotics are gathering at these conferences in 2017 to discuss the most pressing issues in the niche, share discoveries and inventions, and push humanity another step forward with our (mostly) metallic friends.
+Across the globe, the brightest minds in the industry are gathering at these robotics conferences in 2017 to discuss the most pressing issues in the niche, share discoveries and inventions, and push humanity another step forward with our (mostly) metallic friends.

 Feb.
 28-Mar.
 1 in Minneapolis, MN